CCurl/cccForth/README.md

 - They are completely under the control of the programmer.
 - They are not built into the call sequence, so they can be accessed across words.
 - They are not set or retrieved using @ and !.
-- There are 2 special operations for temp variables: read and set (eg - r3 1+ s3).
+- There are 4 special operations for temp variables: read, set, increment and decrement
 - The words to manage temps are: +tmps, r0..r9, s0..s9, i0..i9, d0..d9 and -tmps
   - +tmps: allocate 10 new temps
   - rX: push the value of temp #x onto the stack (read)